fluentform/fluentform-developer-docs/src/api/extending-rest-api/index.md

     });
 });

-// Use this JSON Format for submit the forms with specific entries {
+// Use this JSON format to submit forms:
+{
     "form_id": "5",
     "data": {